The-Art-of-Hacking/h4cker/crypto/crypto_tools.md

 # Cryptography Ethical Hacking Tools
-The following list does not include cracking tools.
-It includes some of the most popular tools to test crypto implementations.
+The following list includes some of the most popular tools to test crypto implementations.

 <table class="table">